jhurreaq/MOR_hydrogels/README.md

 ### Code: Parameter identification and uncertainty propagation of hydrogel coupled diffusion-deformation using POD-based reduced-order modeling

 This is the code repository associated with the paper: 'Parameter identification and uncertainty propagation of hydrogel coupled diffusion-deformation using POD-based reduced-order modeling.'
-All simulations require the FEniCS package.
+All simulations require the RBniCS package.
 A Dockerfile and docker-compose.yaml are included.
 To reproduce all results, you will need to install Docker and build the Docker image.

 Please cite as: